ARTS

 have lost almost everything, some of them can hardly breathe,

-me acutely conscious of the beautiful world I inhabit which they
+makes me acutely conscious of the beautiful world I inhabit

-have lost, a world that is mine now, but a world that won’t
+which they have lost, a world that is mine now, but a world

 ARTS

-being afraid of death, of using these people for your own means,
+of being afraid of death, of using these people for your own

-to get used to the idea of death, to satisfy your curiosity about
+means, to get used to the idea of death, to satisfy your curiosity

-what it’s like to die.
-Are you like the boxing fanatic who
+about what it’s like to die.
+Are you like the boxing

-can’t see enough fights because he's obsessed with death
+fanatic who can’t see enough fights because he's obsessed

 MIQUE: